jacob-conrady/KidoBot/README.md

 # KidoBot
-that bot... you know the one... her...
+The one bot that everyone knows, you know it he knows, everyone!